top of page

 1. If you are really cash-rich and can leave behind sufficient money for sustenance for your family.
 Note that non-cash assets are not considered as cash as they cannot be liquidated for cash within a short period of time and by your family members.

 3. You have health insurance that can cover your medical costs internationally and with additional evacuation benefits (i.e. the evacuation benefit should not reduce the payout limits of the health insurance for further medical treatment).
-In most cases, only people who travel frequently to many places in short period of time will get international health insurance.
+In most cases, only people who travel frequently to many places in short period of time will be insured by international health insurance.

 4. You have term-life insurance with adequate sustenance for your family should you passed away.
 And the insurance payout is sufficient to cover any expatriation cost (because this is extra from your last travel) and still have enough to provide for your family.

-5. When you know you are heading into potential dangers, ignoring travel warnings that had been issued for known terror plots, known natural disasters, or seeking medical treatment abroad, etc. Even if you do manage to get a travel insurance, claims due to known dangers may not be covered.
+5. When you know you are heading into potential dangers, ignoring travel warnings that had been issued for known terror plots, known natural disasters, or seeking medical treatment abroad, etc. Even if you do manage to get a travel insurance, claims due to known risks are usually not covered.

 In Summary